singhraminder/docker-learnings/README.md

 * `docker container logs --tail 100 web` Print the last 100  lines of a container’s logs
 * `docker update [CONTAINER]` updates the configuration of a container
 * `docker cp CONTAINER:SOURCE-PATH TARGET-PATH-On-Host` COPY a file from container to Host
-* `docker cp TARGET-PATH-On-Hos CONTAINER:SOURCE-PATH` COPY a file from host to container
+* `docker cp TARGET-PATH-On-Host CONTAINER:SOURCE-PATH` COPY a file from host to container
 ### Network

 Docker has a networks feature.
 Docker automatically creates 3 network interfaces when you install it (bridge, host none).
 A new container is launched into the bridge network by default.
 To enable communication between multiple containers, you can create a new network and launch containers in it.
 This enbales containers to communicate to each other while being isolated from containers that are not connected to the network.
 Furthermore, it allows to map container names to their IP addresses.
 See [working with networks](https://docs.docker.com/network/) for more details.